cemkaraoguz/AlphaGoZero-Connect4/README.md

 <img src="figures/Figure_6.png" width=500><br>
 <img src="figures/Figure_7.png" width=500><br>

-As we can see from the loss function, the network learns much faster and we get the best performance by a small margin.
+As we can see from the loss function, the network learns much faster and we get a better performance by a small margin.

 ## Variable reward
 As we analyze the training data more, we can also see that the average game length is increasing with the training time.
 This indicates that the policy being learned favors longer games.
 How can we impose network to win as soon as possible?
 Instead of {-1, 1} reward scheme, we can weight the reward proportional to the 1/game length, as also done in [this article](https://medium.com/oracledevs/lessons-from-alphazero-connect-four-e4a0ae82af68):

 <img src="figures/Figure_8.png" width=500><br>

-With this setting, we achieve reducing average game length.
+With this setting, we can keep the average game length shorter from early on.

 ## Conclusions
 Here are all stages put together: